Schizoid Personality Disorder Vs. Schizophrenia: Symptoms, Causes, And Treatment

 Understanding schizophrenia

 Unlike SPD, which can be seen as a personality disorder, schizophrenia is classified as a psychotic disorder.
-Psychotic disorders usually involve a break from reality.
+Psychotic disorders involve a break from reality.
 Schizophrenia's effects typically go beyond just mood.

 Symptoms of schizophrenia